(Here is a link to the News section of this web page.)

 Here is a link to the publicity flyer (PDF).
 Here is a link to EventBrite web page.

 [2016 10 04, October 4, 2016, Sputnik launch date anniversary] [Published here October 1, 2016] Lunch & Learn featuring invited guest speaker James Oberg, Soyuz TMA-19M Launch & Ascent Observations from ISS and Ground & Airborne Observers (Launch: December 15, 2015).
 Here is a link to the PDF version of the JPEG image below.
+Here is a link for this article of October 4, 2016.

 [2016 04 22, April 22, 2016] [Published here March 13, 2016, updated April 18, 2016 and April 24, 2016] Lunch & Learn Friday, April 22, 2016.
 Please see the image below (click to zoom).
 The EventBrite web page link for publicity was excellent as always.
 As of April 18, 2016, we have 21 attendees on our list, with 12 meals pre-ordered.
 The BBQ (barbecue) meal was excellent, as always, thanks to Red River BBQ and Red River Catering.
 I believe I forgot to order the iced tea, but we had no other troubles.
 Attendance was 24 (pre-event online registration, with 12 meals pre-ordered), including our invited speaker and our event host.